aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-bookmarks/_index.md

 Sometimes it is necessary to obtain a bookmark collection to iterate through bookmarks or for other purposes.
 Use the Node.Range property exposed by any document node that returns a Range object representing the portion of the document contained in this node.
 Use this object to retrieve a BookmarkCollection and then use the collection indexer to get a specific bookmark.

-The below code example demonstrates how to obtain bookmarks from a bookmark collection.
+The below code example shows how to obtain bookmarks from a bookmark collection.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Bookmarks-AccessBookmarks-AccessBookmarks.cpp" >}}

-The below code example demonstrates how to get or set bookmark name and text.
+The below code example shows how to get or set bookmark name and text.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Bookmarks-BookmarkNameAndText-BookmarkNameAndText.cpp" >}}

-The below code example demonstrates how to bookmark a table.
+The below code example shows how to bookmark a table.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Bookmarks-BookmarkTable-BookmarkTable.cpp" >}}